AnotherWorldDAO/ApeChain-OPStack-SepoliaL2Testnet/README.md

  - L2 is secured by ETH L1 infra.
 All high-value NFTs are on ETH L1.
  - Gas fees are lower https://l2fees.info/
  - A standard rollup L2 does not require devs to use additional libs and toolings.
+ - "Validiums are better than multisigs...
+Rollups are better than validiums security wise, though more expensive" - [Vitalik](https://x.com/VitalikButerin/status/1747376935607718136?s=20)
+ - "The core of being a rollup is the unconditional security guarantee: you can get your assets out even if everyone else colludes against you.
+Can't get that if DA is dependent on an external system.
+But being a validium is a correct choice for many apps, and using good distributed DA guarantee systems can be a good way to increase the practical security of a validium." - [Vitalik](https://x.com/VitalikButerin/status/1747193558204105006?s=20)

 ### Why OP-Stack?
  - Used by Base